This article discusses how to edit video in After Effects, and recommends another tool and a tutorial on how to use it.

-Every second count in your video.
+Every second counts in your video.
 You cannot put out long-duration videos and expect the audience to be engaged.
 Cuts at the right moments without tumbling the simmering narrative.

 They can very well decide how your content will be received in the foresight.
 Therefore, what you need is a video editor that can do the job without a hiccup.
 An editor that doesn’t shy away from going the extra mile, with the appetite to go beyond the means.

 Applications such as Adobe After Effects can split clips and merge them in the manner of your choice.
 The added bonus feature of differently stacked layers of split video clips makes it easier to manage.

 After Effects was developed by a small software company in Rhode Island, primarily for Mac computers.
 After getting acquired by Adobe, the application grew from strength to strength.

 After Effects have two versions, the CC and the CS version.
 CC is the Create Cloud which is a part of the Adobe suite.
 On the other hand, CS stands for Creative Suite, which is relatively older, continued till CS6.

 When you have the option, go for the CC version, which has many improvements and feature updates.

 When you don’t want to lighten your pocket with an expensive video editor, FilmForth comes into the picture.
 Cut videos within seconds and edit them separately.
 Backed by the friendly user interface and a structured placement of tools, FilmForth has room to impress.
 Here’s a video tutorial to help you cut the video.

 Prerequisites for splitting videos through FilmForth